rayoub/rupee/README.md

 data/ecod/pdb/     | parsed pdb files based on ecod definitions data/upload/       | directory used for temporary storage of uploaded pdb files

-First, the data/pdb/ directory has to be populated with files downloaded from the wwpdb FTP site.
+First, the data/pdb/ local directory has to be populated with files downloaded from the wwpdb FTP site.
-If using FileZilla, you should set the connection timeout to at least 1000 seconds in the File-Edit-Settings dialog.
+If using FileZilla, you should set the connection timeout to at least 1000 seconds in the Edit-Settings dialog.
-Click the local data/pdb/ directory to select the destination for the files.
+Click the data/pdb/ local directory to select the destination for the files.
-Click the remote /pub/pdb/data/structures/all/pdb/ directory containing the files you want to download.
+Click the /pub/pdb/data/structures/all/pdb/ remote directory containing the files you want to download.
 It will take a few minutes to obtain the directory listing.
-Then right-click the remote pdb/ directory and select download.
+Then right-click the pdb/ remote directory and select download.
-This will also create the local pdb/ directory under the data/pdb/ directory.
+This will also create the pdb/ local directory under the data/pdb/ directory if it hasn't already been created.

+If the data/pdb/obsolete/ local directory is not already created, then create it now.
-To populate the data/pdb/obsolete/ directory, the actions are different from above because the remote files are organized into subdirectories.
+To populate the data/pdb/obsolete/ local directory, the actions are different from above because the remote files are organized into subdirectories.
+First, if using FileZilla, select the data/pdb/obsolete/ local directory and select the /pub/pdb/data/structures/obsolete/pdb remote directory.
-If using FileZilla, go to the Server-Search Remote Files dialog.
+Then, go to the Server-Search Remote Files dialog.
 For search conditions, add a filename ends with 'ent.gz' rule and click search and wait a few minutes for the search to complete.
-If the local data/pdb/obsolete/ directory is not already created, then create it now.
 In the Search dialog, select all files to be downloaded using Ctrl-A.
 Right-click and choose download.
 Choose to flatten remote paths and click OK.

-__NOTE: DO NOT UNZIP DOWNLOADED FILES__
+__NOTE: THERE IS NO NEED TO UNZIP DOWNLOADED FILES__

 Once downloaded, the files can be parsed based on structure definitions to populate the data/chain/, data/scop/, data/cath/ and data/ecod/ directories.
 The data/chain/ directory must be processed first.